joycetheok/Research-Paper-University-Proximity-Real-Estate/README.md

 - **Final Python script**:  Free Real Estate 4-F.ipynb
 - **raw data**:  folder containing all the raw data obtained and used in the project
 - **images**:  images generated for the project

+Note:  I presented this paper with a slightly different title, "How Proximity to a University Affects Housing Affordability for Students in New York."
+I had wanted to change the title of my paper to this one, but stuck with the original title and genuinely forgot to change the title back on the presentation.
+Anyways, the two titles refer to the same paper.